amg0/plugin-jeeipxv3/docs/fr_FR/index.md

-# Plugin Jeedom V4 pour la carte IPX V3 DE CGE
+# Plugin CGE IPX V3 pour Jeedom V4

-plugin-jeeipxv3 is a Jeedom V4 plugin for CGE IPX 800 V3 card.
+plugin-jeeipxv3 is a Jeedom V4 plugin for the CGE IPX 800 V3 card.

 Requires IPX800 V3 to run firmware > 3.05.46 ( ioname.xml must be supported )